Joseph Blocher

 About Joseph

-Blocher teaches and writes about constitutional law, especially the First and Second Amendments.
-His recent work has focused on free speech and on the developing legal regime regarding gun rights and gun control, and has been cited by many federal courts.
-Before joining the faculty at Duke, he practiced in the appellate group of O’Melveny & Myers, where he assisted the merits briefing for the District of Columbia in District of Columbia v.
-Heller.
-He is also interested in the death penalty, and has worked with many organizations committed to providing adequate resources for capital defendants.
+Blocher teaches and writes about constitutional law; especially the First and Second Amendments.
+His recent work has focused on free speech and on the developing legal regime regarding gun rights and gun regulation; and has been cited by many federal courts.

 Contributions